xdavidel/dwl/README.md

 - namedscratchpads - create scratchpads by app title.
 - sticky - make a client follow any tag.
 - autostart - make dwl launch apps on startup and close them on shutdown.
+- desktop - create a desktop entry for dwl.

 ## Building dwl